 Next, let’s discuss “down time”.
 In a perfect timeline there is 100% going to be some downtime.
 If you are doing a first look, this would happen right before the ceremony.
 Some of the best photojournalistic photos I have captured come from this part of the day.
 It’s not you two separate anymore, it’s you two together with only your family and wedding party around.
 This can be as little or as much time as you want.
 But I usually recommend scheduling at least 30 minutes, more doesn’t hurt.
 Scheduling this will also help keep you out of sight of your guests who will be arriving around that time.

 If you are doing a more traditional day with a church ceremony, portraits, and then cocktail hour some time later.
 This would be the time between when we wrap up posed photos and when your cocktail hour starts, not accounting for travel time.
-I still recommend at least 30 minutes here.
+I still recommend some time set aside here if you can spare it.
+Most couples need that recharge time anyway.

 If you have a wedding party, or family, that typically runs late.
 Schedule more down time on top of the portrait timeline.
 If they are late and portraits run behind, we just use up some of the extra downtime.
 If they are on time, you get some more epic candid photos.
 Win, win.